 Many students find that the use of Windows is a good starting point to allow them to develop the skills to configure alternative operating systems.
 Several tutorials will require access to a Windows operating system (either as a host or as a virtual machine).

-The expertise and skills of this bachelor program are sought after as cyber security issues continue to become increasingly significant across all sectors.
-This has been driven over recent years by the development and adoption of new technology in the race to exploit the digitalisation of commercial and domestic products and systems.
+The expertise and competence gained from this study programme is in high demand as the investigation of cyber incidents and digital systems continues to increase significantly across all sectors.
+The demand is driven by the expanding development and adoption of new technology in the race to exploit the digitalisation of commercial and domestic products and systems.

 According to Abelia there is a worrying deficit of people with strong technology skills in Norway.
 The distance between needs and available expertise ranges from 24 to 113 percent.
 The best-case scenario suggests that by 2030, one in four ICT positions will be vacant.

-Most large businesses that rely on information technology have the need for people with expertise in cyber security to secure their digital assets.
-This bachelor's degree provides a unique qualification for handling challenges across a variety of organisations and industry sectors.
+The demand for cybersecurity experts is high, all organisations have the need for people with expertise in cyber security to secure their digital assets.
+This bachelor's degree provides a qualification and skills for handling challenges across a variety of organisations and industry sectors.

 Watch recording of livestream